mlflow/mlflow/tests/db/README.md

-This directory contains files to test MLflow using the following database types:
+This directory contains files to test MLflow tracking operations using the following databases:

 - PostgreSQL
 - MySQL